ahmedbadawy4/sample-example-of-wordpress-on-k8s/README.md

-# This projecr describe how to install wordpress on kubernetes
+# This project describe how to install wordpress on kubernetes

 # Wordpress Deployment on k8s: